 Deep condition your hair

 Deep condition your hair the week before your trip, particularly if you are travelling by air.
-Flying, air conditioning and traveling in general can really dry out your hair, especially if it is long.
+Flying, air conditioning and traveling in general can really dry out your hair, especially if your hair is long.
 I use a leave in conditioner after every shampoo as well.

 Look after your skin

 Have a facial the week before you travel if you can.
-If this is impractical, use a gentle exfoliant and moisturizing mask at home.
+If time or your budget make this difficult, give your skin a treat with an at home facial.
+Include a gentle exfoliant and a comforting mask.

 Be sure to moisturise regularly in the week leading up to your trip.
 Even if you normally have oily skin, travel is likely to cause it to become dehydrated.
-Moisture and oil are two different things, and whatever our skin type, we all need moisturiser!
+Moisture and oil are two different things.
+Whatever our skin type, we all need moisturiser.